We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Sections act as a neighbourhood or zone and are a subdivision of the floor.

-Rooms can be optionally parented to a section or directly to a floor.
+Rooms can optionally be parented to a section or directly to a floor.

-Error: “No levels were found correlated to directory floors for the building”
+Problem: “No levels were found correlated to directory floors for the building”

 To resolve this: